shpaw415/bunext/README.md

 ## 0.8.9 (tmp fix for bun import problem in production mode)

 - add a plugin to fix Bun import some time breaking the request

+## 0.9.0

+- Fix crash on dev mode when a cold refresh is made
+- Add some tweek to the database shemas
+- little performance enhancement
+- Update Documentation process.env